google/timesketch/docs/CreateTimelineFromJSONorCSV.md

     {"message": "Another message","timestamp": 123456790,"datetime": "2015-07-24T19:01:02+00:00","timestamp_desc": "Write time","extra_field_1": "bar"}
     {"message": "Yet more messages","timestamp": 123456791,"datetime": "2015-07-24T19:01:03+00:00","timestamp_desc": "Write time","extra_field_1": "baz"}

+## Import file via tsctl

 Then you can create a new Timesketch timeline from the file:

     $ tsctl csv2ts --name my_timeline --file timeline.csv
     $ tsctl json2ts --name my_timeline --file timeline.json
     $ tsctl jsonl2ts --name my_timeline --file timeline.jsonl

+## Upload via HTTPS

+You can also upload the file directly via Web UI if enabled in /etc/timesketch.conf:

+``
+UPLOAD_ENABLED = True
+``

+### Known issue

+There is a known issue that in some cases celery is not running and thus not processing newly uploaded files via WebUI.
+To get the files processes you need to start celery manually by:

+``
+bash -c "/usr/local/bin/celery -A timesketch.lib.tasks worker --uid nobody --loglevel info" ``